 \subsection{Global effects of actuation}

-In the following, the base pressure changes represented by the $\gamma_p$ parameter are quantified.
-Except otherwise stated, we maintain the same frequency $St_H$ along all edges and slits.
-Numerous values of $C_\mu$ are tested.
-The global impact of forcing on $\gamma_p$ is reported in figure~\ref{fig:Iso_Cu_Cp_Curves_and_Gamad_Drag_Curves}(a) at a Reynolds number $Re_H=3\times{10^5}$.
+Unless otherwise stated, base pressure changes ($\gamma_p$) are quantified by maintaining the same actuation frequency $St_H$ along all edges.
+The global impact of forcing on $\gamma_p$ is summarized in figure~\ref{fig:fig7}(a) for several values of $C_\mu$ at a Reynolds number $Re_H=3\times{10^5}$.

-For very low frequencies in the range $St_H\in[0,0.1]$, the quasi-steady jet recovers up to $5\,\%$ of the base pressure.
-This is aligned to the past results on active steady control behind square-back geometries, such as the numerical simulations of \citet{Roumeas09} and \citet{Wassen10} as well as the experiments from \citet{Krentel10} and \citet{Littlewood12} with equivalent exit jet velocities ${V_j}$.
+For very low frequencies corresponding to $St_H\in[0,0.1]$, the quasi-steady jet recovers up to $5\,\%$ of the base pressure, comparing well with past numerical \citep{Roumeas09,Wassen10} and experimental \citep{Krentel10,Littlewood12} results on steady blowing with similar exit jet velocities ${V_j}$.

-An increase of the driving frequency in the range $St_H\in[0.1,3.7]$ leads to a noteworthy decrease of base pressure.
-Two main aspects are remarked in this domain.
-First, an abrupt augmentation of $\gamma_p$ at $St_H\sim0.4$ decreases up to $25\,\%$ the base pressure for ${C_\mu}=5\times10^{-3}$.
-This Strouhal number is about twice the oscillatory wake mode $(f_{n_o})_y$ related to the top/bottom interaction of the shear-layers.
-The authors relate this phenomena to a vortex synchronization in the recirculating flow caused by actuation \citep{Barros15b}.
-A significant shortening of the wake length is observed, similarly to what has been described on the actuated flow past backward-steps and ramps \citep{Chun96,Dandois07}.
-Secondly, a broadband range of actuation frequencies increases $\gamma_p$.
-Its maximum amplitude in this domain reaches 1.15 at $St_H\sim0.8$ and $C_\mu=5\times{10^{-3}}$.
-At first glance, there seems to be no relation between this pulsing frequency and another wake instability.
-Overall, an increase of the jet amplitude $C_\mu$ correlates to a drop of base pressure close to $St_H\sim0.8$.
+This tendency is inverted at higher driving frequencies for $St_H\in[0.1,3.7]$, where the base pressure decreases instead.
+Two different mechanisms contribute to this rapid increase of drag.
+Firstly, an abrupt augmentation of $\gamma_p$ at $St_H\sim0.4$ is related to the synchronization of actuation vortices with the oscillatory wake mode $(f_{n_o})_y$ decreasing the base pressure by up to $25\,\%$ when ${C_\mu}=5\times10^{-3}$.
+At the same time, a significant shortening of the wake length is observed \citep{Barros16}.
+Secondly, a range of actuation frequencies around $St_H\sim0.8$ provokes an increase of $\gamma_p$ leading to maximum amplitudes of 1.15 at $St_H\sim0.8$ and $C_\mu=5\times{10^{-3}}$.
+Overall, an increase of the jet amplitude $C_\mu$ leads to a drop of base pressure close to $St_H\sim0.8$.

 A further rise of $St_H$ beyond 4.0 enables a gradual base pressure recovery.
-The maximum raise of averaged pressure $\langle\overline{C_{p}}\rangle$ is achieved by the highest actuation frequency $St_H=12.1$ and equals 16\%.
-The numerical simulations from \citet{Dahan12} carefully illustrated an increase of the step base pressure at high-frequency forcing.
-Moreover, these results are in agreement with previous tests conducted on axisymmetric wakes \citep{Morrison09,Oxlade15}.
+The maximum 16\% raise of $\langle\overline{C_{p}}\rangle$ is achieved by the highest actuation frequency ($St_H=12.1$).
+Interestingly, the numerical simulations from \citet{Dahan12} illustrated an increase of the step base pressure at high-frequency forcing, in agreement with recent tests conducted on axisymmetric wakes \citep{Oxlade15}.